wp-plugins/formidable/readme.txt

 * PRO: Allow a taxonomy/category to be selected for data from entries fields.
 This makes cascading category fields possible.
 * PRO: Added [post_author_email] dynamic default value
 * PRO: Added a frm_notification_attachment hook
-* PRO: Added clickable option to the formresults shortcode. ex [ formresults id=x clickable=1]
+* PRO: Added clickable option to the formresults shortcode. ex [formresults id=x clickable=1]
 * PRO: Improved field calculations to extract a price from the end of an option
 * PRO: Added the option to specify how many decimal places to show, and what characters to use for the decimal and thousands separator.
 For example, to format USD:
 $[25 decimal=2 dec_point='.' thousands_sep=',']
 * PRO: Added a message before the user is redirected, along with a filter to change it (frm_redirect_msg).
+* PRO: Added a button to delete ALL entries in a form at the bottom of the entries page
+* PRO: Added a password field type
 * PRO: Conditionally remove HTML5 validation of form if default values are present
+* PRO: Added like parameter for inline conditions in custom displays.
+Example: [if 25 like="hello"]That field said hello[/if 25]
 * PRO: Allow fields set as custom post fields to be used for sorting custom displays
 * PRO: Updated import to create the posts at the time of import
 * PRO: Unattach images from a post if they are replaced